 In a not-so-distant future, the Hungarian government has created a tax on mongrel dogs that would nearly bankrupt any mutt owner.
 As a result, dog populations have skyrocketed in shelters, as well as strays in the street.
 Mundruczó’s White God follows the story of Lili and her dog, Hagen, as the two face the struggles of separation, abuse, and finding acceptance in the world.
 Having been forced to living on the streets by Dániel, Lili’s father, Hagen quickly learns his place in society.
 Gaining an obsession of saving her best friend, Lili soon realizes that the innocence of her world is a façade.
 Literally being thrown to the curb, Hagen and the other dogs of this ingenious film rise up as the newest form of terrorists.
 With all hope seemingly fading away, Lili must take a stand against the beast she once considered her friend to find the light in his soul.
 White God is a beautifully crafted movie, comprised of the spectacle of a melodrama, while incorporating elements of contemporary horror.
 A true spectacle, Mundruczó and his cast spin together a tale that will have your emotions toyed with from start to finish.

-Last year’s “it” movie, Get Out, which comes courtesy of comedian-turned-horror director Jordan Peele, is the latest and greatest example.
-It’s never apparent as you watch it, but Get Out is Peele’s first time being in the director’s chair of a film, as well as his first foray into the horror genre.
-Get Out is so successful in so many aspects that it ends up not only being one of the most impressive debuts of the last decade (having even won Peele an Academy Award for best original screenplay), but also perhaps the most socially charged mainstream horror film in that timespan as well.
+Get Out, which comes courtesy of comedian-turned-horror director Jordan Peele, is the latest and greatest example of how horror films are often utilized to depict poignant social commentary.
+While we’re a year removed from the initial release of Peele’s debut horror subject, Get Out, it’s a film I still can’t seem to shake from my head.
+It’s never apparent as you watch it, but Get Out is Peele’s first time being in the director’s chair for a film, as well as his first foray into the horror genre.
+Get Out is so successful in so many aspects that it ends up not only being one of the most impressive debuts of the last decade (so much so that Peele actually was awarded an Oscar for Best Original Screenplay), but also perhaps the most socially charged mainstream horror film in that timespan as well.